amaranth-unm/amaranth-unm.github.io/projects/capitals/index.md

 </div>

 ## Pedagogical Use of the 3D Capitals
 An instructor wishing to supplement a short lecture on Romanesque and Gothic styles may borrow the capitals from the Amaranth studio.
 During or after the lecture, students can hold and inspect the 3D models in order to reinforce what they learned.
 We also encourage the instructor to lead the students in a critique of the accuracy of the 3D models so that they can appreciate the challenges as well as the opportunities for 3D representation of historical artifacts.

-In the Amaranth studio space, the poster below, printed at 36x47 inches, explains the pedagogical intentions of the printed capitals.
-This creates an opportunity for communication of the pedagogical utility of the capitals outside of the classroom setting.
-We hope that this sparks ideas for the pedagogical potential of additional series of 3D objects to demonstrate themes from other historical contexts.

-{% include figure.html
-  class="left"
-  width="60%"
-  caption="Medieval Capitals Poster"
-  image-url="images/capitals-poster.jpg"
-%}